keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/keptn-apps/_index.md

 that together constitute a single deployable Keptn Application.

-* If either of these labels/annotations are populated, KLT automatically generates a `KeptnApp` resource that includes all workloads that have the same annotation/label, thus creating a `KeptnApp` resource for each defined grouping
+* If either of these labels/annotations are populated, Keptn automatically generates a `KeptnApp` resource that includes all workloads that have the same annotation/label, thus creating a `KeptnApp` resource for each defined grouping